 - BioStats 763: Bayesian Methods Gary Rosner

-- CS 476/676: Machine Learning in Complex Domains (How to Become a Data Ninja) Suchi Saria
+- CS 476/676: Machine Learning: Data to Models Suchi Saria

 Mathematical, Statistical, and Computational Background